carolinacatorze/testbeds/README.md

 ## AIOTI Testbeds Portfolio

-The focus of the **[AIOTI](https://aioti.eu) [Testbeds IG group](https://aioti.eu/about-us/our-groups/testbeds/)** is to provide a set of testbed descriptions based on a specific format and has as aim to contribute to a coordinated view on testbeds derived from content provided by AIOTI partners; the use-cases being developed; the European competitiveness domains being addressed; global perspective on the interest of partners in terms of testbeds.
+The focus of the **[AIOTI](https://aioti.eu) [WG Testbeds](https://aioti.eu/about-us/our-groups/testbeds/)** is to provide a set of testbed descriptions based on a specific format to contribute to a coordinated view on testbeds derived from content provided by AIOTI community.

-The main goal of the catalogue is to act as a dissemination tool towards other AIOTI groups, and to assist in the development of coordinated efforts, e.g., use-case demonstrations, new testbed development.
+The main goal of the catalogue is to act as a dissemination tool towards other AIOTI groups in particular vertical ones and to assist in the development of joint work in use-case demonstration and new testbed development.

 Reference deliverables of the group can be found in AIOTI, [here](https://aioti.eu/resources/testbeds-resources/)

-This Github Pages repository serves the catalogue of AIOTI members to demonstrate the work relevant for the Urban Society needs.

 **Catalogue available at https://aiotieu.github.io/testbeds/catalogue.html**